mattdton/Somatic-shortV-nf/README.md

 --input /path/to/samples.csv
 ```

-Next, the user can create a a panel of normals (PoN) containing germline and artifactual sites for use with Mutect2 using the instructions provided [here](https://gatk.broadinstitute.org/hc/en-us/articles/360037058172-CreateSomaticPanelOfNormals-BETA-).
+The user can create a panel of normals (PoN) containing germline and artifactual sites for use with Mutect2 using the instructions provided [here](https://gatk.broadinstitute.org/hc/en-us/articles/360037058172-CreateSomaticPanelOfNormals-BETA-).
 You will use the mandatory `--ponvcf` parameter to specify the location and name of the PoN file:
 ```
 --ponvcf /path/to/PoN
 ```